martindevans/martindevans.me/_posts/2013-08-14-Scripting-Is-Dead-Long-Live-Scripting.md

 So... how exactly do I call this again?
 Better refer back to the documentation because I don't have a type system constraining me to only passing in the correct things!
 Naturally, if you do anything wrong you don't know until runtime.

-If you're thinking "It's ok, unit tests solve this" then you're a fucking idiot and you need a new Job - writing unit tests (which are essentially hand written compile time checks) to check types is a total waste of my time.
-If you were thinking of unit tests in the last sentence then maybe you're thinking of [Lint](http://c2.com/cgi/wiki?PyChecker) now - well done, you've just applied a compile time checker to your code except it's only a series of Heuristic guesses so you can get false positives.
+If you're thinking "It's ok, unit tests solve this" then you're an idiot and you need a new Job - writing unit tests (which are essentially hand written compile time checks) to check types is a total waste of my time.
+Unbelievably there are even [lint tools](http://c2.com/cgi/wiki?PyChecker) for python - quite why anyone would waste their time writing a heuristic compile time checker for a dynamic language is beyond me.

 ##### Javascript